Shu-YuL/AED-Smart-Alarm/Firmware/Monitoring_Device/README.md

 Enter your **```CCID```** and **```Password```** in **```UWS_include.h```** for campus internet.

-**Only pushes the same files back to the Repository** as other folders are associated with your own PC enviornment (ex: your ESP-IDF path) which is different from other perople's enviornment.
+**Only pushes the same files back to the Repository** as other folders are associated with your own PC environment (ex: your ESP-IDF path) which is different from other people's environment.

 ## Pinout